Trip Dates & Booking

 We will meet at Union Station

-in downtown Denver, Colorado at 1:00 PM (your guide will be in contact approximately 10 days before the trip to coordinate the rendezvous).
+in downtown Denver, Colorado at 10:00 AM.
+We will meet at Union Station in downtown Denver, Colorado at 10:00 AM.
 Union Station is centrally located in downtown Denver, has light rail to and from the airport, provides nearby lodging and multiple dining options.

 - Hiking Mileage: 7 miles